StephenOTT/GitHub-Time-Tracking/README.md

 ## Future Features

 1. ~~Tracking of Billable and non-billable hours~~ Done
-2. Breakdown by Milestones
+2. ~~Breakdown by Milestones~~
 3. Breakdown by User
-4. Breakdown by Labels
+4. ~~Breakdown by Labels~~
 5. Printable View
 6. Import from CSV
 7. Export to CSV
 8. ~~Budget Tracking (What is the allocated budget of a issue, milestone, label, etc)~~ Done
 9. ~~Code Commit Time Tracking~~ Done
 10. Support Business Hours Time and Budget Logging.
 Example: 1 week will equal 5 days (1 Business Week) rather than 1 week equalling 7 days (1 Calendar Week).
 Most popular use case would be able to say 1 Day would equal 8 hours rather than 24 hours.
+This is upcoming as the Chronic_Duration Gem has merged a pull request to support this feature.
 11. ~~Add Ability to parse Label grouping words out of labels.
 This will allow Web app to categorize beyond milestones and to categorize within a label.
 Example: Label = Project Management: Project Oversight.
 Label = Business Analysis: Requirements Definition.~~  Done
 12. Add ability to track Size of Issues - Likely will use Labels as Size (something like Small, Med, Large)
 13. Add ability to track estimated effort for an issue.
 Estimated effort and Budget are different.
 Budget is something that has been determined by the Project Management-like user.
 Estimated Effort is a duration that has been determined by the developer.
 Who this is submitted in the syntax still needs to be determined.
 Thinking maybe :8ball: or maybe Playing Cards emoji that is a relation to Agile Poker.  **Labels support is already provided.
 So you can currently use labels to categorize level of effort estimates.**
 14. Explore the use of Natural Language Processing Libraries such as OpenNPL for better text processing.

 15. Add GitLab support.
+This is upcoming.
+Need to tweak data input structures and OmniOAuth support.
+But it looks like its very possible.

 ## Process Overview